 In April 2019, the Planning Scheme for the Poolbeg West SDZ was formally adopted by An Bord Pleanála and facilitates a mechanism for the fast-tracking of planning applications for development.
-The development of the site provides a unique opportunity to make a significant contribution to Dublin's housing needs as it is one of the few large, centrally located, development opportunities in Dublin city.
+NAMA owns a development site located within the designated Poolbeg West SDZ which has the potential to provide up to 3,500 residential units (including 10% Part V and 15% social and affordable homes) and approximately 1 million sq. ft. of commercial development, as well as a school site and community and public open spaces.

-The site has the potential to provide up to 3,500 residential units (including 10% Part V and 15% social and affordable homes) and approximately 1 million sq. ft. of commercial development, as well as a school site and community and public open spaces.
-On 26 July 2019, NAMA invited interested parties, through an open market process, to subscribe for a majority 80% shareholding in a NAMA group entity which ultimately owns a development site located within the designated Poolbeg West SDZ.
-Second round submissions have been received and are currently being evaluated as part of the process to select a preferred bidder.
+In July 2019, NAMA invited interested parties, through an open market process, to subscribe for a majority 80% shareholding in Pembroke Ventures DAC (PV), a NAMA group entity, which ultimately owns the development site.
+NAMA continues to implement its strategy for this key site in an effort to achieve the best financial return in line with the requirements of the NAMA Act.